Welcome to Combustion Technology

 The Combustion Technology Division of the Engler-Bunte-Institut comprises of the Chair for Combustion Technology and the Chair for Simulation of Reacting Thermo-Fluid Systems.
 The division pursues research on reacting flows from gaseous, liquid and solid fuels by means of various measurement methods and numerical modelling approaches.
 The research center for fire protection technology is part of the Chair for Combustion Technology and deals with research and development work in the field of preventive fire protection.

 Prof. Dr.-Ing.
-Dimosthenis Trimis holds the Char for Combustion Technology.
+Dimosthenis Trimis holds the Chair for Combustion Technology.
 The Chair for Simulation of Reacting Thermo-Fluid Systems is held by Prof. Dr. Oliver T. Stein.

 Research